Zaida Rovira: Life

-In April 2024 she visiting Tena in support of work that supports the very young children of women or men at the Tena Higher Technological Institute.
+In April 2024 she visited Tena in support of work that supports the very young children of women or men at the Tena Higher Technological Institute.
 Children who are aged between one and three years receive first class care which allows their mother or father to gain an education that permits them to gain a profession.
 In the following month she visited Chimborazo Province in central Ecuador where there had been floods in Alausí Canton.

 She spoke in September 2024 about gender violence.
 She believes that the solution is to improve women's financial autonomy.
 She mentioned "Human Development Credit" that supplies money to people in Ecuador and over 90% of the claimants are women in poverty.
 The loans, she said, are to encourage people into business and the money may rescue these women from extreme poverty.